zhinailuoli/onedrive-vercel-index/README.md

 ### Sponsors

-*Your name will appear here if you sponsor or donate 😀*
+*Your name will appear here if you sponsor or dona*

 ## License